 In case you need a dry cleaner for home use, 500 dollars or less is enough to purchase one from local vendors.

 NB: Dry cleaners fail at times.
 You must, therefore, need to connect with the right electrician for maintenance and frequent dryer checkups – factor this in your budget.

 How much does it cost to kill bed bugs using a dryer?

 The cost of treatment of bed bugs including wit lavender is a function of the following factors:

 1. Quantity of clothes infested with bed bugs.

 The nature and type of cloth fabrics.

-2. The time through which bed bugs infested clothes is ran in a dryer.
+2. The time through which bed bugs infested clothes runs in a dryer.

-3. The extent to which clothes are infested with bed bugs – few of colonies of bed bugs.
+3. The extent to which clothes are infested with bed bugs – a few of the colonies of bed bugs.

 4. Location and transportation of bed bugs infested clothes.